Trimad/trimad.github.io/content/post/2023-04-05-hiding-users-from-gal/index.md

 ### Contacts

-This PowerShell script does the following:

-* Imports the Active Directory module to enable interaction with Active Directory objects.
-* Retrieves all contact objects in Active Directory and sorts them alphabetically.
+* Retrieves a sorted list of contacts in the Active Directory by filtering objects with the "contact" objectClass.
-* Loops through each contact, checking if the 'msExchHideFromAddressLists' attribute is set or not.
+* Iterates through each contact, obtaining their DistinguishedName and the 'msExchHideFromAddressLists' property value.
-* Prints a message for each contact, indicating if they are hidden from address lists or if the attribute is not set.
+* Outputs a message indicating whether the 'msExchHideFromAddressLists' attribute is present for each contact and whether the contact is hidden from address lists.

 ```PowerShell
 Import-Module ActiveDirectory